 Let’s say you decide to go ahead—a DMV fee of $5 to $75 (depending on your state).
 There may also be charges to process the tax, title, and licensing to transfer the lien.
 This cost is insignificant compared to the money you’ll save by refinancing your car loan.

 8) I Cannot Refinance Because I have a Prior Bankruptcy

 IT MIGHT – If you have a prior bankruptcy, it’s not the world’s end.
 Some banks and lenders will consider approving you for an auto refinance loan as long as you’ve recently proved yourself with your financial responsibilities.

 Multiple bankruptcies will pretty much seal your fate when applying for a loan; more than likely, your application will be turned down instantly.
 Chapter 7 and Chapter 13 bankruptcies must be discharged before an auto finance lender will consider approving you.

 FALSE – An excellent credit score, good income, and low debt levels are just a few components a lender looks for.
 However, the other part is the vehicle you want to refinance.

 The vehicle has to meet the lender’s requirements.
 This keeps the lender from loaning money on a car that isn’t worth anything if the debtor defaults.
 Some makes and models, older cars, or cars with high mileage may be excluded from lenders’ refinance requirements.

 10) I Can‘t Refinance My Car Because I’m Self Employed

-NOT TRUE – Back in the day lenders were providing self-employed people with car loans without any documentation of their income.
-A lot of these loans turned into repossessions after the consumers were unable to satisfy the loans.
+NOT TRUE – Back in the day, lenders provided self-employed people with car loans without any documentation of their income.
+Many of these loans turned into repossessions after the consumers could not satisfy the loans.

-Recently applicants that have 1099 income and make a legitimate living are easily approved when applying for a refinance loan.
-Banks and lenders will generally ask for more information before approving a self-employed individual.
+Recently applicants with a 1099 income and making a legitimate living are quickly approved when applying for a refinance loan.
+Banks and lenders generally ask for more information before approving a self-employed individual.